 33. Notice of Outcome

-Using the deliberation statement, the Title IX Coordinator will prepare a Notice of Outcome, which may be reviewed by College counsel.
+Using the deliberation statement, the Title IX Coordinator will prepare a Notice of Outcome, which may be reviewed by University counsel.
 In as timely a manner as possible, the Title IX Coordinator will then share their letter, including the final determination, rationale, and any applicable sanction(s) simultaneously with the parties and their Advisors.
-Notification will be made in writing and will typically be emailed to the parties’ Moravian College-issued email or otherwise approved account.
+Notification will be made in writing and will typically be emailed to the parties’ Moravian University-issued email or otherwise approved account.
 Once sent, notice will be presumptively delivered.

-The Notice of Outcome will articulate the specific policy(ies) reported to have been violated, including the relevant policy section, and will contain a description of the procedural steps taken by the Moravian College from receipt of notice to the determination.
-The Notice of Outcome will specify the finding on each alleged policy violation; the findings of fact that support the determination; conclusions regarding the application of the relevant policy to the facts at issue; a statement of, and rationale for, the result of each allegation to the extent Moravian College is permitted to share such information under state or federal law; any sanction(s)/corrective action(s) issued which Moravian College is permitted to share according to state or federal law; and any remedies provided to the Complainant designed to ensure access to the Moravian College’s educational or employment program or activity, to the extent Moravian College is permitted to share such information under state or federal law (this detail is not typically shared with the Respondent unless the remedy directly relates to the Respondent).
+The Notice of Outcome will articulate the specific policy(ies) reported to have been violated, including the relevant policy section, and will contain a description of the procedural steps taken by the Moravian University from receipt of notice to the determination.
+The Notice of Outcome will specify the finding on each alleged policy violation; the findings of fact that support the determination; conclusions regarding the application of the relevant policy to the facts at issue; a statement of, and rationale for, the result of each allegation to the extent Moravian University is permitted to share such information under state or federal law; any sanction(s)/corrective action(s) issued which Moravian University is permitted to share according to state or federal law; and any remedies provided to the Complainant designed to ensure access to the Moravian University's educational or employment program or activity, to the extent Moravian University is permitted to share such information under state or federal law (this detail is not typically shared with the Respondent unless the remedy directly relates to the Respondent).
 The Notice of Outcome will also include information on when the results are considered to be final, any changes that occur prior to finalization, and the relevant procedures and bases for an appeal.

 34. Rights of the Parties- See Appendix A

 Factors considered when determining sanction(s)/corrective action(s) may include, but are not limited to: